rwarbelow/kwk-level-1-week-1-lectures/003_intro_to_ruby.md

 ### String Labs - 15-20 minutes

-Have students work on [String Interactive Practice](https://github.com/learn-co-curriculum/kwk-l1-strings-mini-lab) (This must be loaded in Learn)
+Have students work on [String Interactive Practice]<!--(https://github.com/learn-co-curriculum/kwk-l1-strings-mini-lab)--> (This must be loaded in Learn)

-Students can also begin work on [Silly Strings](https://github.com/learn-co-curriculum/kwk-l1-silly_string/)
+Students can also begin work on [Silly Strings]<!-- (https://github.com/learn-co-curriculum/kwk-l1-silly_string/) -->

 Review String Interactive Practice with students, solve the start of Silly Strings so that during lab time they have already started.